pagkly/Zed/Investopedia4/Form 1099-INT Interest Income.md

 2. For whom a financial institution withheld and paid any foreign tax on interest.
 3. From whom a financial institution withheld (and did not refund) any federal income tax under the backup withholding rules regardless of the amount of the payment.1

-Interest paid that must be reported on a 1099-INT will include interest on bank deposits, [[accumulated dividends]](https://www.investopedia.com/terms/a/accumulated-dividend.asp) paid by a life insurance company, indebtedness (including bonds, [[debentures]](https://www.investopedia.com/terms/d/debenture.asp), notes, and certificates other than those of the U.S. Treasury) issued in registered form or of a type offered to the public, or amounts from which federal income tax or foreign tax was withheld.
+Interest paid that must be reported on a 1099-INT [[Will|will]] include interest on bank deposits, [[accumulated dividends]](https://www.investopedia.com/terms/a/accumulated-dividend.asp) paid by a life insurance company, indebtedness (including bonds, [[debentures]](https://www.investopedia.com/terms/d/debenture.asp), notes, and certificates other than those of the U.S. Treasury) issued in registered form or of a type offered to the public, or amounts from which federal income tax or foreign tax was withheld.

-In addition, [[interest accrued]](https://www.investopedia.com/terms/a/accruedinterest.asp) by a [[real estate mortgage investment conduit]](https://www.investopedia.com/terms/r/real-estate-mortgage-investment-conduit-remic.asp) (REMIC) or a [[financial asset securitization investment trust]](https://www.investopedia.com/terms/f/financial-asset-securitization-investment-trust-fasit.asp) (FASIT) regular interest holder, or paid to a [[collateralized debt obligation]](https://www.investopedia.com/terms/c/cdo.asp) (CDO) holder, will also be reported here.1
+In addition, [[interest accrued]](https://www.investopedia.com/terms/a/accruedinterest.asp) by a [[real estate mortgage investment conduit]](https://www.investopedia.com/terms/r/real-[[Estate|estate]]-mortgage-investment-conduit-remic.asp) (REMIC) or a [[financial asset securitization investment trust]](https://www.investopedia.com/terms/f/financial-asset-securitization-investment-trust-fasit.asp) (FASIT) regular interest holder, or paid to a [[collateralized debt obligation]](https://www.investopedia.com/terms/c/cdo.asp) (CDO) holder, [[Will|will]] also be reported here.1

 ## How to Fill Out and Read Form 1099-INT: Interest Income